a

 Description

 From Seahouses it is a easy visit to the Farne Islands.
 Everyone visiting the Farnes needs to get on a boat at Seahouses harbour.
-There are 28 islands, of which 3 are accessible; Inner Farne, Staple (May-July only), and Longstone.
+There are 28 islands, of which three are accessible; Inner Farne, Staple (May-July only), and Longstone.
 As well as sailing around the islands, you can also go ashore and actually walk between the birds on the islands.
 A great experience and paradise for photographers.
-There are lots of B&Bs to stay the night and visit the islands early in the morning.
+There are lots of B&Bs to stay the night in Seahouses, making it easy to visit the islands early in the morning.

 The best time to visit is May-June.
 At this time, you get great views of breeding Atlantic Puffin, Razorbill, Common Guillemot, European Shag, Kittiwake, Sandwich Tern, Arctic Tern, Common Tern, and Common Eider.
-One or two pairs of Roseate Tern can also be seen.
+One or two pairs of Roseate Tern can also be seen in some years.

 Northern Gannet does not breed on the Farnes, but birds can frequently be seen passing by, as can more rarely species like Arctic Skua, Manx Shearwater, and Sooty Shearwater.
 Other rarer seabirds have included Brünnich's Guillemot, Lesser Crested Tern, Bridled Tern, and Europe's sole record of Aleutian Tern.